TemariVirus/classy/README.md

 If `filename` already exists, it will be overwritten.

-If `filename` is not specified, it defaults to the filename used in the last `OPEN` or `SAVE` command.
+If `filename` is not specified, it defaults to the filename used in the last successful `OPEN` or `SAVE` command.